4d/docs/docs/FormObjects/properties_DataSource.md

 - To be able to store the reference, the field or variable data source must be of the Number type (regardless of the type of value displayed in the list).
 - Valid and unique references must be associated with list items.
-- If you use this property for a [pop-up menu](popupMenuDropdownList_Overview.md), it must be associated with a field.
+- If you use this property for a [drop-down list](dropdownList_Overview.md), it must be associated with a field.

 #### JSON Grammar